dandavison/dandavison.github.io/pages/fibonacci-eigenbasis.md

             {F_n     }{F_{n+1} }
 $$

-So if there were an efficient algorithm for computing the $\nth$ power of the matrix, that would also be an efficient algorithm for computing the $\nth$ Fibonacci number "directly", i.e. without computing all the preceding Fibonacci numbers _en route_.
+So if there were a way to compute the $\nth$ power of that matrix "directly", that would also be a way to compute the $\nth$ Fibonacci number "directly", i.e. without computing all the preceding Fibonacci numbers _en route_.

 How can we do this?
 To state the problem in a different way, we need to construct a new matrix that performs exactly the same transformation as $A^n$,